Dry Skin Brushing & BenefitsWendy Mcphail

 How To Do:

 Buy a natural, not Synthetic, Bristle Brush, since it does not scratch the surface of the skin.
-(Health Food stores carry these for about $10.00) Buy a Brush with a long (detachable) handle, so that you’re able to get to the areas of your body that are not easy to reach, when doing your own skin brushing.
+Buy a Brush with a long (detachable) handle, so that you’re able to get to the areas of your body that are not easy to reach, when doing your own skin brushing.

 Brush the soles of the feet first, because the nerve endings there affect the whole body, next brush the ankles, calves, and thighs, then brush across your stomach and buttocks and lastly brush your hands to the upper arms.